How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum security deposit in Louisiana?

-Louisiana does not impose a statutory limit on security deposits.
-However, landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions.
+Louisiana does not impose a statutory cap on security deposits.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions.

-Can I charge a late fee for rent in Louisiana?
+Can a landlord charge a late fee in Louisiana?

 Ready to Create Your Louisiana Room Rental Agreement?